jrossi227/ApacheGUI/README.md

 ApacheGUI is dependant on the following project(s).
 It is not required to download these projects however a large amount of source code uses classes and methods in these projects.

-- ApacheConfParser (https://github.com/jrossi227/ApacheConfParser).
+- ApacheConfParser ([https://github.com/jrossi227/ApacheConfParser](https://github.com/jrossi227/ApacheConfParser)).
 The code from this project is included in *WebContent/WEB-INF/lib/ApacheConfParser-{version}.jar*.

 Building ApacheGUI
 ----------------

 Although Windows is fully supported, it is recommended to use a Linux or Mac OSX distribution when developing ApacheGUI.
-This is because Apache and Tomcat run more smoothly on IX based distributions.
+This is because Apache and Tomcat run more efficiently on IX based distributions.

 ####Build Dependancies